LOST HORIZON INC.

 The Solution: Subsurface Processing, Not Surface Mining

 The problem isn't finding the gold—USGS already did that.
 The problem is extracting it from depth without moving millions of tons of overburden.
 Lost Horizon's patent-pending approach doesn't mine rock.
-We create engineered drainage networks in confining layers beneath mineral-bearing sediments, then use cyclic mobilization to let gravity separate heavy minerals underground.
+We create engineered drainage networks in confining layers beneath mineral-bearing sediments, then use cyclic mobilization and electrokinetic treatment to separate and attract heavy minerals underground.
 We treat the subsurface as a giant processing plant.
 The formation does the work.
 We extract only concentrated minerals.

 Truck-Mounted Drilling Rig in North Dakota